hyperverge/kyc-india-rest-api/README.md

 			  "error": "Download from URL timed out"
 			}

 	This error response is returned only when `url` input is provided.
 Currently, timeout is set as **5 seconds**.
-This is returned when it takes more than 5 seconds to establish connection and receive the data from the remote end hosting the `url`.

-	All error messages follow the same syntax with the statusCode and status also being a part of the response body, and `string` error message with the description of the error.

-* **Server Errors**
+5. Server Errors
 We try our best to avoid these errors, but if by chance they do occur the response code will be 5xx.

+All error messages follow the same syntax with the statusCode, status and error(string) being part of the body.

 ## Sample Code